Two legal challenges aim to halt 32km South Kerry Greenway

 A second challenge over the board’s decision has been initiated by members of a group representing local landowners whose lands are to be acquired for the greenway compulsory purchase orders.

-Represented by Michael O Donnell Bl, also instructed by Mr Harrington, they also want orders the permission for the greenway.
+Represented by Michael O Donnell BL they also want orders the permission for the greenway.

 Kerry County Council is notice party to both actions.